bradlet/thompson-interviews/bootstrap/README.md

     - Or, supply a '*.auto.tfvars' file with the list containing the expected interviewee.
 2. Apply bootstrap module to create IAM bindings for their access -- allow 1-2 mins for the changes to propagate.

+ # Cleanup reminder
+ Remember to delete bootstrap resources after any given interview is completed.